Charles Polk Jr.: Political career

 In 1826, the Federalist Party selected Polk as their candidate for governor, and after a hard-fought campaign, he was elected, narrowly defeating the Democratic-Republican candidate, David Hazzard.
 He served one term as governor of Delaware from January 16, 1827, to January 19, 1830.

 Legislation was passed in 1829 that called for the creation of school districts in each hundred throughout the state, with small schools placed within two miles of every student.
-This was an ambitious and creative plan to improve secondary education developed and promoted by Willard Hall, now the United States district judge for Delaware.
+This was an ambitious and creative plan to improve secondary education developed and promoted by Willard Hall, then the United States district judge for Delaware.
 There was some state funding, but the expectation was the localities would supplement it.
 Many did not.

 During Polk's term declining agricultural yields due to worn out soil were a matter of great concern.
 To address the concern, the Delaware General Assembly hired an expert from the Franklin Institute in Philadelphia, who provided a good deal of helpful advice on the use of fertilizers.
 As it happened, the construction of the Chesapeake and Delaware Canal was beginning, and some farmers in New Castle County realized the marl obtained from the dredging would enrich their soil.
 Using this soil, the first peach trees were planted near Delaware City.

 Regrettably, many thought the problem lay elsewhere.
 No doubt, reflecting this thinking Polk, as governor in 1837, blamed the problem on inadequate labor, saying the problem lay with "the wretched condition of the colored population which infests the state...irresponsible, lawless, and miserable...a migratory tribe without fixed abode, alternatively roving from city to country."
 He and others were concerned about the large number of free African-Americans and rather than addressing the issue directly, sought to restrict their entry into Delaware.